-The Clerks will be required to complete EPAs 1-12 for the academic year 2022-2023.
-Students must complete four of EPA 1 with a minimum of two EPAs for the remaining EPA 2-12 categories.
-By the end of the rotation students must complete a minimum TOTAL of 14 EPA observations.
+The Clerks will be required to complete a total of 14 EPAs 1-12 for the current academic year.
+Students must complete three of EPA 1, a minimum of one EPA 2-5 and two of EPA 6.
+For the remaining EPA 7-12 categories the student needs to complete a total of five EPAs.

-EPA Requirements:
+EPA Requirements: EPA 1 x3